 There will be more competition.
 As an applicant, there are more people with the same knowledge.
 As a company choosing the most popular tool is a lost opportunity to stand out.

 Companies also miss out on those senior developers, who have felt the pain of using that popular tool in production for a long time and have found a better one.
 They will go to the company that offers them to use that instead.

 Mature & production-ready

 Depending on the financial support of the tool, your bug report/issue might be one of many and can lead to a slow response time.

 Having lots of users means that the tool will get constant feedback.
 This feedback will result in new releases, which therefore come in higher frequency.
 This includes breaking changes.
 Your code will need to handle these to stay up-to-date with the rest of the ecosystem.

 To stay popular tools need to find a balance between supporting new/upcoming hardware/software and being backwards compatible to not lose existing users.
 In case your software is only relevant for one side of the spectrum that balance comes with complexity.

 Since that tool is used by a lot of users, it will need to run in more contexts and cover more cases including the ones your code wouldn’t need to handle.
 These decisions can lead to a less coherent API design and they increase code size and obscurities, hence complexity.

 I hope these downsides could show you that there are a lot of reasons, which speak against choosing the most popular tool.
-It doesn’t matter, if that decision is about languages, frameworks or a libraries.
+It doesn’t matter, if that decision is about languages, frameworks or libraries.

 In the end evaluating options before making a decision is one of the most important responsibilities we have as programmers.
-Therefore don’t stop questioning choices from time to time, so that you continue growing as a developer and prevent following a dogma.
+Therefore don’t stop questioning choices from time to time, so that you continue growing as a developer and prevent following dogma.